 I don't know about you, but I love Thai food.
 It is probably my favorite cuisine.
 I also love pasta.
 I am pretty sure I eat mainly carbs in my diet and I'm not ashamed of it.
-This Red Curry Pasta is a combination of two of my favorite foods.
-This pasta is creamy and rich with a deeply flavored sauce that has chewy rice noodles and is filled with delicious vegetables and tofu.
-You won't want to miss this one!
+When I have the opportunity to combine both, it is like a match made in heaven.
+This Curry Pasta is a combination of two of my favorite foods and it is so easy and delicious.

 Jump to: